 Why You Should Try This Recipe

-These trendy cake pops may look like they are straight out of a boutique bakery, but they’re actually pretty simple to make.
-Better yet, this is the perfect recipe to get your children excited about baking.
+These trendy cake pops may look straight out of a boutique bakery, but they’re pretty simple to make.
+This is the perfect recipe to get your children excited about baking.
 Young kids will love to decorate (and eat) Starbucks Cake Pops.

 Starbucks Cake Pop Ingredients

-- Other ingredients listed on the boxed cake mix
+- Water – Hydrates the dry ingredients in the cake mix

 You can use different colors of candy melting wafers and sprinkles for holidays, baby showers, or other special occasions.
 If you choose to color white candy melting wafers, be sure to use gel food coloring and not liquid food coloring.